Common Lisp the Language, 2nd Edition

 Compatibility note: This is roughly equivalent to

-the Interlisp DECL package’s allof
+the Interlisp DECL package’s allof.

-processes an and
+When typep processes an and type specifier,

 it always tests each of the component types in order from left to right